microsoft/BotFramework-Composer/docs/howto-defining-triggers.md

 ![unknown_intent](./media/events_triggers/unknown_intent.gif)

 ## Defining `Handle a Dialog Event`
-To define the actions to take when a dialog event such as `BeginDialog` is fired.
+Define the actions to take when a dialog event such as `BeginDialog` is fired.
 Most dialogs will include an event handler configured to respond to the `BeginDialog` event, which fires when the dialog begins and allows the bot to respond immediately.
 Follow the steps below to define a `Handle a Dialog Event` trigger and add `BeginDialog` activity to the trigger.

 ### 1. Create a `Handle a Dialog Event` trigger
 On the left side of the Composer menu, click **New Trigger** and then select **Handle a Dialog Event** from the drop-down menu.
 Select the dialog event you want to handle and click **submit**.
 For example, let's choose `Handle a Dialog Event: BeginDialog`.